unleashit/next-promise-cache/readme.md

 > **_NOTE:_**  Keep in mind `React.cache` takes a function.
 So being consistent between client and server will maintain the same calling syntax.

 Of course if you're not using RSCs or want it only on the client, you don't need the above.
 Just instantiate and use as normal.
-If you have a custom server and want a fresh cache with each request/response, either create a new instance with each request or reset the cache with `api.invalidate('*')`.
+If you have a custom server and want a fresh cache with each request, either create a new instance per request or reset the cache with `api.invalidate('*')`.

-### Using
+## Using

-Retrieving data is similar to how Next recomends using fetch.
+Retrieving data is similar to how Next recommends using fetch.
 If you need the same data in multiple places, rather than prop drilling, just await the promise in each place you need it.
 Thanks to the cache, it will only actually be called once.
-As a convenience, `fetch-cache` handles the double promise and error states. `FetchCacheError` extends Error and includes the `status` code when available.
+As a convenience, `fetch-cache` handles the double promise and error states. `FetchCacheError` extends Error and includes fetch's `Response` and `status` code when available.

 > **_NOTE:_**  Don't forget if you've exported a _function that returns the instance_, you have to call it first, either in advance or inline with each use.